This post is unlisted — shared privately and not published on the public site.

 What Generative Ontology Provided

-Without the ontology schema, an LLM generating “a cooperative game about bioluminescent fungi” would likely produce vague victory conditions (“escape the cave somehow”), inconsistent mechanisms (mentioning deck-building but specifying no cards), missing components (no actual game pieces defined), and disconnected theme (mechanics unrelated to fungi).
+Without the ontology schema, an LLM generating “a competitive game about rival AI labs” would likely produce vague victory conditions (“be the first to develop AGI somehow”), inconsistent mechanisms (mentioning an auction but specifying no bidding currency), missing components (no actual game pieces defined), and disconnected theme (mechanics unrelated to research or competition).

 The Generative Ontology framework ensured: